EmmeTrader/DeepRL-P2-Continuous-control/README.md

 **3.** In the **model.py** file

-* fc1_units and fc2_units for the actor network: sizes of the actor network's layers
+* fc1_units and fc2_units: sizes of the actor network's layers
-* fc1_units and fc2_units for the critic network: sizes of the critic network's layers
+* fc1_units and fc2_units: sizes of the critic network's layers